TUNNELING-GROUP/aqua-duct/docs/source/valve/valve_tutorial.rst

 Feedback
 --------

 Give us your opinion.
-Send your questions, inquieres, anything to developer(s): `Tomasz Magdziarz <t.magdziarz@tunnelinggroup.pl>`_.
+Send your questions, inquires, anything to developer(s): `Tomasz Magdziarz <t.magdziarz@tunnelinggroup.pl>`_.
 This are couple of questions that might be useful to form your opinion.

 #.
 What do you like in *Valve* and *Aqueduct*?
 #.
 What do you do not like in *Valve* or *Aqueduct*?
 #.
 What is missing?
 #.
-Do you find it usefull?
+Do you find it useful?